How To Render in Premiere Pro?

 File > Export > Media.
 In the export settings, you can choose your desired output format, codec, resolution, bitrate, and other settings.
 Click

 Remember to always save your project before rendering or exporting to prevent any loss of progress.
-If Adobe has updated Premiere Pro after my knowledge cutoff, the process could be slightly different.
+If Adobe had updated Premiere Pro after my knowledge cutoff, the process could have been slightly different.
 Make sure to refer to the most current information if you encounter issues or if the interface looks different than what I’ve described.
+Be sure to check your work – Select the use Previews – Playing back your video projects in Adobe Premiere is ideal just to ensure files aren’t corrupted (Playback of the video project).

 Premiere Pro Render Settings